RazvanML/reco-link/_posts/2015-11-04-Data vs Algorithms.md

 ---

  <img src="{{'/static/img/recolink/logo.svg' | prepend: site.baseurl | prepend: site.url }}"
-    alt='Record linkage logo' style="float:left;width:200px;padding:15px;margin:10px"   /> I'm writing this blog to launch a question.
+    alt='Record linkage logo' style="float:left;width:200px;padding:15px;margin:10px"   /> I'm writing this blog post to launch a question.
 Given a fixed amount of resources, what will provide more impact: improvements of the data mining algorithms, or acquisition of more data?
 My past experience tells that improvements in algorithms will yield a marginal (at most 5-10%) improvement of the accuracy or performance.